 The list and details of time slices can be queried by the tell command SHOW_DYN_INFO.
-Detailed information about the time slices (creation, deleting, recycling) will be displayed by archive when the debug category DBG.ARCHIV.SLICES is enabled either by the start parameter /E+DBG.ARCHIV.SLICES or via process D2000 System Console in the window Debug info.
+Detailed information about the time slices (creation, deleting, recycling) will be displayed by the archive when the debug category DBG.ARCHIV.SLICES is enabled either by the start parameter /E+DBG.ARCHIV.SLICES or via process D2000 System Console in the window Debug info.

-Tell command REORGANIZE is extended to support time slices and it enables to reorganize the selected time slice, all time slices or the time slice for current time.
+Tell command REORGANIZE is extended to support time slices and it enables the reorganisation of the selected time slice, all-time slices or the time slice for the current time.

-The utility arcsynchro is extended to support reading/writing from/to time slices and creating time slices during synchronization of archive databases.
-It can read from non-sliced/sliced database and write to non-sliced/sliced database.
+The utility arcsynchro is extended to support reading/writing from/to time slices and creating time slices during the synchronization of archive databases.
+It can read from a non-sliced/sliced database and write to a non-sliced/sliced database.